 - This process can be used to weld steel, chromyl, brass, bronze, magnesium, nickel, titanium, aluminum, copper, stainless steel, and other alloys.

-- If you need high-quality weld then TIG is the most suitable process.
-It is used in high pressure holding equipments like pipelines, vessels, and airplanes.
+- If you need a high-quality weld then TIG is the most suitable process.
+It is used in high-pressure holding equipment like pipelines, vessels, and airplanes.
 It is also used in the automotive and art industry.

-- This process can be used to weld in any position like horizontal, vertical, and overhead.
+- This process can be used to weld in any position like horizontal, vertical, or overhead.

 In case you may need a Tig welding helmet.

 TIG stands for tungsten inert gas welding.
 American welding society calls this process gas tungsten arc welding or GTAW.
 Sometimes it is also called Helarc welding.
 TIG welding is an electric arc welding process.
 TIG welding uses a tungsten electrode.
 Tungsten has an extremely high melting point of 3422’C. When you do TIG welding, the electrode gets hot but it does not melt and never become part of your weld.
 You can adjust the length of the tungsten electrode stick holder by loosening the end cap of the holder.